bazineta/js8call/README.md

-I am not the original author, and have no desire to create a fork, add new features, etc. My motivation was to have a native version of JS8Call that would run on my Apple Silicon Mac, using a current version of the Qt library.
+I am not the original author, and have no desire to create a fork, add new features, etc. My motivation was to have a native version of JS8Call that would run on my Apple Silicon Mac, using a current version of the Qt and Hamlib libraries.
 Along the way, I discovered and corrected a few bugs, and made some minor visual improvements to the UI.

 I did stumble over a very signficant issue in the way that the underlying WSJTX code performed Fortran string passing; this bug affects code compiled with GNU Fortran >= 8.0 and a non-GNU C++ compiler, such